 - Construct a safe system of work

-Part 2: A 3-hour written examination that contains a case study of a fictional business which outlines its current health and safety standards, policies and procedures.
+Part 2: A 3-hour written examination that contains a case study of a fictional business that outlines its current health and safety standards, policies, and procedures.

 Learners achieving this qualification will be able to apply for managerial positions associated with health and safety.
 Progression and further learning routes include level 5 and above health and safety qualifications.